BRIANSR/product-ordering-api/README.md

 ## 🔑 Authentication

 This project uses session-based authentication.
+Using Basic Authentication via Postman to access APIs.

 - Login is required to place orders and view order history.
 - Admins are allowed to add new products.